Afsheen28/tech-511-cloud-linux/sparta-node-app-deploy/bash-scripts/README.md

 * After that, type this: sudo sed -i 's|try_files.*|proxy_pass http://127.0.0.1.
 This replaces the port 3000 with just the IP address.

 * Then do sudo systemctl restart nginx.
-This restrats the app after all the updates.
+This restart the app after all the updates.

 * Finally, do npm install to get the database connected and the records seeded again.